 2) due to a hazardous substandard condition which significantly endangers the health or safety of the tenant family (see the MPHA lease or fire procedure);

-3) in compliance with MPHA VAWA Emergency Transfer Policy; or
+3) in compliance with MPHA VAWA Emergency Transfer Policy (See MPHA Violence Against Women Act (VAWA) Policy); or

 4) requested by law enforcement agency for a tenant who provided information to a law enforcement agency and the transfer is needed to minimize the risk of reprisal.

 One suitable unit will be offered.
 If the unit is refused, the emergency transfer will be denied.
+If the offer is refused for reasons related to the VAWA, another offer will be made.
 If the tenant refuses an emergency transfer and in the sole judgment of MPHA a hazardous situation exists, the management may terminate the lease.
+There is no priority rankings among types of emergency transfers; transfers will be based on the availability of another appropriate dwelling unit.

 B. Modernization/Demolition: MPHA initiates these transfers when it determines that the unit requires substantial repairs or is scheduled for modernization or demolition.
 MPHA will offer two suitable offers.
 If the tenant refuses both offers, does not immediately sign a lease for the transferring unit or does not vacate the unit in three days, MPHA may immediately terminate the lease.